 Trucking companies that are specialists will appear most qualified to help and will most appeal to the clients and potential clients with those needs.

 You may find that your niche is obvious.
-For example, it may be the area in which you have the most expertise.
+For example, it may be where you have the most expertise.
 Or, it may be a transport niche that needs to be filled in your local economy.

 But, if you’re struggling to identify what your trucking niche or specialty should be, consider these techniques for narrowing it down: